zzjiy/pihole-unbound-tailscale-dockerized/README.md

 ---

-## 📜 License
+## ✨ License

-MIT License.
-You can use, modify, or redistribute for personal or commercial use.
+This project is licensed under the [MIT License](LICENSE).
+You're free to use, modify, and share it — personally or commercially.

+Feel free to fork it, improve it for your own setup, or share with others!

+---